higherkindness/mu-haskell/docs/db.md

 Remember that all the magic starts with that first `grpc` line! ✨

 You might have noticed that this time, we are not using `DeriveAnyClass`, so we need to write the instances for `ToSchema` and `FromSchema` on a separate line from our deriving clause, and let GHC fill them for us.
+This decision was made due to a current [bug in Persistent](https://github.com/yesodweb/persistent/issues/578), but hopefully it will be fixed in future versions. 🙂

 ## Integration with `persistent`